A Rough Guide to Lake Garda in Italy : Things to Do in Desenzano

 Dining in Desenzano Del Garda, Lake Garda.
 TripAdvisor traveller reviews of 18 Desenzano Del Garda restaurants and search by cuisine, price, location, and more.

 Shopping in Desenzano

-The restaurants in Desenzano serve up excellent dishes, including fish of course and famous wines such as Lugana, Tocai and Rosso Riviera.
-Some of the restaurants are of 5-star quality although if that's too pricey I went to a couple of nice kebab shops in town.
+The restaurants in Desenzano serve up excellent dishes, including fish of course, and famous wines such as Lugana, Tocai and Rosso Riviera.
+Some of the restaurants are of 5-star quality although if that's too pricey there are a couple of nice kebab shops in the centre.